The instance is facing performance issues and in the slow-requests it can be observed the following thread

 - Jenkins LTS

-Unlimited strength crypto was set as the default in Java 8u161, so updating to this JRE or later should also fix the issue.
+Unlimited strength crypto was set as the default in Java 8u161, so, if your Java version is lower than this one, updating to this version or later should also fix the issue.